-A Classics Season features such great artists as Anne Akiko Meyers and Maria Jette.
+A Classics Season features great artist as Anne Akiko Meyers.
 "I'm with the Band!" the San Luis Obispo Symphony Volunteer Association is launched.

 Pops Rocks when the Damon Castillo Band performs at Pops by the Sea to kick-off the 49th Symphony Season.
 Cellist Lynn Harrell performs Elgar's Cello Concerto at the Performing Arts Center and longtime Executive Director Sandi Sigurdson steps down from her post after fifteen years at the helm.